TerryLaw535/TerryLaw535/README.md

 ### Hi there 👋
 My name is Weichen Yu.

-🔭 I‘m currently studying in University of Pennsylvania
+🔭 I‘m currently studying in University of Pennsylvania.

-🌱 I’m currently learning Scientific Computing
+🌱 I’m currently learning software develop, big data analytics and artificial intelligence.

 <!--
 **TerryLaw535/TerryLaw535** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.